demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 ![Instance Name](../../../docs/doc_imgs/reference/ilm-integration-instance.png)

 By creating this incident and filling the app and instance information, a configuration will be saved in the integration context.
 This is transparent to the user.
 Once the configuration is set, the playbooks will use it automatically.
 Additionally, you will be able to use the ***okta-iam-get-configuration*** command to view the configuration at any time.
-If you ever decide to run the command ***okta-iam-get-configuration*** manually, make sure to use the *using* parameter with the correct instance name of Okta in which you made the configuration to receieve the configuration that you're expecting.
+If you ever decide to run the command ***okta-iam-get-configuration*** manually, make sure to use the *using* parameter with the correct instance name of Okta in which you made the configuration to receive the configuration that you're expecting.

 #### IAM - App Sync & IAM - App Update playbooks